Skip to main content

 The supplements that have shown some promise include:

-• Saw palmetto extract: may alleviate some BPH symptoms, but results have been mixed and more research is needed
+• Saw palmetto extract: May alleviate some BPH symptoms, though results have been mixed

-• Selenium: might protect against prostate cancer or slow its progression, but study results are mixed and more high-quality research is necessary
+• Selenium: Might protect against prostate cancer or slow its progression, but findings are inconsistent

-• Zinc: might encourage normal prostate function in those who are deficient, but high doses could increase prostate cancer risk
+• Zinc: May support normal prostate function in those who are deficient, though high doses could increase prostate cancer risk

-• Beta-sitosterol: may improve certain BPH symptoms, such as urine flow, when paired with saw palmetto
+• Beta-sitosterol: May improve certain BPH symptoms, such as urine flow, particularly when paired with saw palmetto

 For menopause symptoms

 When it comes to menopause, the available treatments aren’t one-size-fits-all.
-While one person could benefit greatly from a supplement, someone else may do better with hormone replacement therapy, prescriptions, or something else entirely.
-It all depends on your symptoms, concerns, and unique body.
+While one person could benefit greatly from a supplement, someone else may do better with hormone replacement therapy, prescription medications, or another treatment entirely.
+It all depends on your symptoms, concerns, and unique characteristics.

-Some of our favorite options for menopause support include:
+Some potential options for menopause support include the following:

 For hormone imbalances in men

-Depending on whether you’re looking for a way to reduce estrogen or boost testosterone, there are different approaches to consider.
+Depending on whether you’re looking for a way to manage estrogen levels or to support testosterone, there are different approaches to consider.

-If high estrogen is your concern, then your best bet as an alternative to DIM may be a medication, like a prescription aromatase inhibitor or a selective estrogen receptor modulator (SERM).
-Alternatively, reducing the fat in your diet may be able to reduce estrogen levels (according to the results of a 2016 mouse study).
-And some botanicals — like grape seed extract — may act as natural aromatase inhibitors.
+If high estrogen is your concern, then your best bet as an alternative to DIM may be a prescription medication, like an aromatase inhibitor or a selective estrogen receptor modulator (SERM).
+And some botanicals, like grape seed extract, may act as natural aromatase inhibitors.

 If you’re looking to boost testosterone, there are countless T-booster supplements on the market.
-However, our team has researched dozens of them, and we found nearly all of them to be lacking in one way or another: subclinical doses, dangerous inclusions, missing potentially beneficial ingredients, and so on.
-Because of this, we worked with experts to create our own — Innerbody Testosterone Support.
+Many of them are good, but we found nearly all of them to be lacking in one way or another: subclinical doses, dangerous inclusions, missing potentially beneficial ingredients, and so on.
+Because of this, we worked with experts to create our own: Innerbody Testosterone Support.

 You can read more about that supplement and others we found recommendable in our guide to the best testosterone boosters.

 Ultimately, though, if you’re concerned about a hormone imbalance, it’s best to speak with your doctor first and get testing done.
-If you don’t want to wait for your doctor to order testing — and you want to bring the results to them — check out our guide to at-home testosterone tests.
+This can help evaluate potential underlying conditions that need to be addressed.
+If you don’t want to wait for your doctor to order testing, and you want to bring the results to them, check out our guide to at-home testosterone tests.

 FAQ about DIM supplements